 A political analyst will have to:

-- inform, analyse and interpret various political issues, political parties;
+- inform, analyse and interpret various political issues;

 - analyse laws, public policies, government decisions;

-- consult with and advise government officials, political parties, the media;
+- advise government officials, political parties, the media;

-Sometimes, a political analyst may be requested to advise national leaders about a foreign government's goals and their implication for the nation; the analyst will have to conduct a thorough research and present the political leader a full report containing historical documents and statistics.
+Sometimes, a political analyst may be requested to advise national leaders about a foreign government's goals and their implication for the nation, based on research and historical data.

 Examples of universities worldwide where you can study international relations:

 - University of Kent